hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 ### 3.2 LightningModule

-A lightning module is composed of six components which fully define the system:
+A lightning module is composed of some components that fully define the system:

 - The model or system of models
 - The optimizer(s)
 - The train loop
 - The validation loop
-- The test loop
-- The prediction loop

 ### 3.3 Trainer

-Once we declare LightningDataModule, LightningModule, we can train model with `Trainer` API.
+Once we declare LightningDataModule, LightningModule, we can train the model with `Trainer` API.

 <img align="center" width="600"  src="https://habrastorage.org/webt/qm/q4/jv/qmq4jvmclavtrtfailqkuvm10-8.png">